FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 ## Finalized Tags

-Within a *provider*, tag keys may be associated with multiple values, and potentially defined at different levels within the *provider*, such as accounts, folders, resources and other resource grouping constructs.
+Within a *provider*, tag keys may be associated with multiple values, and potentially defined at different levels within the *provider*, such as accounts, folders, [*resource*](#glossary:resource) and other *resource* grouping constructs.
 When finalizing, *providers* must reduce these multiple levels of definition to a single value where each key is associated with exactly one value.
 The method by which this is done and the semantics are up to each *provider*, but must be documented within their respective documentation.

 As a example, let's assume 1 sub account exists with 1 virtual machine with the following details, and tag inheritance favors Resources over Sub Accounts.